 A Grand Show

 If this seems like a long and eclectic list, just wait.
 A full half of these probably won’t show any interest in running should their party fail to take Congress.
 And if they succeed – this will only be the beginning.
 What should be the real question for the Democrats is who has the best chance of beating Trump?
 Probably quite few on this list.
-But regardless of who leads the Dems just shy of the White House next time, it’s clear we’re in for a grand show.We value your comments!
-Please weigh in on our comment section below.
+But regardless of who leads the Dems just shy of the White House next time, it’s clear we’re in for a grand show.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com